Keto Italian Chicken Skewers

 - Always soak the wooden skewers in water for at least 30 minutes.

-- This recipe uses chicken breast, but chicken thighs would also work great.
+- This recipe uses chicken breast, but chicken thighs would work just as well.
 Bone-in and skin-on are okay, too, but require more work and cooking time.

 - Chicken can become rubbery if it is overcooked.
 Check it with an instant-read thermometer and remove it when it reads 165 degrees F.